 YJ LIVE yogis are movers, shakers, and influencers in the world of yoga—and they love shopping like-minded businesses that support their community.
-Stay tuned to find out more about how to become an exhibitor at our yoga events.
+Stay tuned to find out more about how to become an exhibitor in NYC, our only YJ LIVE in 2018.

 Why should you exhibit at Yoga Journal Events?

 - Yoga Journal LIVE are the events in the yoga world

 - Sample new and existing products and services

 - Have face-to-face interactions with your best prospects

 - Sell your product or services on the spot

 - Build brand awareness